JHDev2006/Super-Mario-Bros.-Remastered-Public/README.md

 ## Importing for editing
 1. Download the source
-2. Download Godot 4.5 beta 3
+2. Download Godot Release 4.5
 3. Import the project
 4. Enjoy!